mahaley22/Uncertainty-Sampling/index.md

 ## Aggregate Results
 With some variation in the ratios, the density of raw mis-matches (True or False Negatives) is positively correlated with uncertainty.
 In one run

 **32.1%** of the non-matches (potential errors) are found by **10.0%** of the target sentences with the highest uncertainty score.

+But that is not usually the case.
-But it usually holds true that the distribution is more even but still significant:
+But it usually holds true that both the distribution of mis-matched bad translations is weighted in the high uncertainty.

 But then with a quick tool for exploration, it's easy to examine the presumptive Negatives to see if they are True or False Negatives (bad vs. good translations).
 There, we find a marked concentration of True Negatives in high uncertainty.